All about Dyslexia

 Diagnosing Dyslexia

 The earlier a child with dyslexia is diagnosed, the more effective interventions are likely to be.
-However, identifying the disorder in young children can be difficult because the signs and symptoms are not always obvious.
+However, learning disability diagnosis in young children can be difficult because the signs and symptoms are not always obvious.
 A dyslexia assessment can be carried out by a psychologist.
 In addition, they will be able to understand your child’s requirements and help you and the teachers support your child.

 The assessment may involve observing your child in their learning environment, talking with key parents and teachers involved with your child’s learning, and asking your child to take some tests.